home-assistant/home-assistant.io/source/_components/device_tracker.tplink.markdown

 See the [device tracker component page](/components/device_tracker/) for instructions how to configure the people to be tracked.

-For Archer D9 model the default ip is 192.168.1.1, the username is not necessary and you can leave that field blank
+For Archer D9 model the default ip is 192.168.1.1, the username is not necessary and you can leave that field blank.